 Being able to identify nootropics through physical properties is done by eyes, nose, and taste.
 This is referred to as organoleptic testing.

-Here are a few of the most important smart drugs you might buy online and their properties:
+Here are a few of the most important smart enhancers you might buy online and their properties:

 Appearance: Varies from flour-like to granular depending on the additive and moisture level.